Opening Doors Shadow Scheme

 Leith Open Space Group launched the Opening Doors shadow scheme in October 2006 to encourage local people to take part in our democratic process.
 At the same time we set out to give our politicians new insight into the lives of the communities they represent.

 By shadowing city councillors, MPs and MSPs you can gain insight into how decisions are made in City Chambers or Parliament.
 You will also learn how decisions can be influenced by local communities at grassroots level.

 How does the shadow scheme work?

-Participants from Edinburgh North and Leith can shadow local councillors, Malcolm Chisholm MSP, and other community leaders.
+Participants from Edinburgh North and Leith can shadow local councillors, MPs, MSPs, and other community leaders.
 Activities vary depending on individual interests but participants generally spend four to six days over the course of up to two months.
 You will get the chance to observe debates in council or parliament but you can also follow politicians & community leaders on their daily tasks.
 We ask participants and politicians to keep a diary recording what they learn from each other.